cloudblog004/fantasticfoodies/content/en/posts/2639-recipe-of-favorite-larry-and-39-s-easy-1-pan-chicken-and-potato-bake.md

 1. Serve and enjoy!
 1. Ready to serve and ENJOY!

 Our cheesy mashup of chicken Parmesan and baked lasagna is towering with layers of crisp chicken cutlets, tomato sauce and three cheeses.
-Learn how to bake sweet potatoes with these tips &amp; tricks!
-Enjoy them with butter, salt &amp; pepper, or use them in your favorite baked sweet potato recipes.
+Learn how to bake sweet potatoes with these tips & tricks!
+Enjoy them with butter, salt & pepper, or use them in your favorite baked sweet potato recipes.
 Slice the potatoes in half lengthwise, rub them with olive oil, sprinkle with salt and pepper, and cook cut-side up until lightly browned and tender.
 The perfect baked potato is crispy on the outside and pillowy in the middle.

 So that is going to wrap this up with this exceptional food larry&#39;s easy 1 pan chicken and potato bake recipe.
 Thank you very much for your time.
 I am sure you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!